rOY369/Docs/work/Sustainable office/zero_waste.md

 ## Stationary

 **Immediate Action**
+	- Refillable pens or pencils | No single use pens

 **Other possible solutions to be evaluated**
 - Plastic free diaries and stationary
 	- Finding vendors for reasonable prices.
+- Whiteboard and marker to be replaced with blackboard and chalk

 ## General Waste Management